-A good example in using a tight pattern or Full Choke during the wrong conditions is during the early season, as shots in a dove field will be more difficult to hit – and if the shot string does connect, the pellets will destroy the dove at close range.
+A good example of using a tight pattern or full choke during the wrong conditions is during the early season, as shots in a dove field will be more difficult to hit—and if the shot string does connect, the pellets will destroy the dove at close range.

 Hunters should carefully consider the distance their shots are likely to be and base their choke requirements on that.
 If a change is needed, do it.

-During the early season, it’s recommended that dove hunters use either an Improved Cylinder or Modified choke.
+During the early season, it’s recommended that dove hunters use either an improved cylinder or modified choke.
 These two chokes are very efficient from 10 to about 35 yards.
-Most shots taken by dove hunters will fall within this range during the early season when most of the doves harvested will be young-of-the-year birds.
+Most shots taken by dove hunters will fall within this range during this part of the season when most of the doves harvested will be young-of-the-year birds.
 These birds’ feather development will not be nearly as thick, nor are the doves as big as the birds will be when harvested later in the season.

 As the season progresses and pressure is put on by those doves that haven’t left the area, dove hunters should move up one choke tighter and go with a modified to improved modified.
 Not only are the doves flying farther as they are weary but the doves will be stronger and bigger later in the season.

-Doves that have survived the onslaught of the first two weeks will tend to be spookier because they have learned that food sources could mean their ultimate doom.
+Doves that have survived the onslaught of the first two weeks will tend to be easily spooked because they have learned that food sources could mean their ultimate doom.

 As for proper shot sizes, doves are not difficult to bring down if hit squarely.
 It takes only a few pellets to down doves.
-Hunters should concentrate on using smaller shot sizes which offer more pellets and create dense patterns, which are effective on fast-moving birds.
-Dove hunters should stick to smaller shot sizes – No. 7 ½, 8, or 9.
+Hunters should concentrate on using smaller shot sizes that offer more pellets and create dense patterns, which are effective on fast-moving birds.
+Dove hunters should stick to smaller shot sizes such as No. 7 1/2, 8, or 9.

-Hunters carrying a light 20 or “Sweet Sixteen” gauge should consider a 7/8 load, but a 1-ounce load of shot may fare better.
+Hunters carrying a light 20- or 16-gauge should consider a 7/8 load, but a 1-ounce load of shot may fare better.
 Choosing the proper shot size can make a difference in the number of doves harvested.
-Wingshooters have been waiting since the season ended back in January, so selecting a good choke and shot-shell combination is important.
+Wingshooters have been waiting since the season ended back in January, so selecting a good choke and shotshell combination is important.

 Edgar Castillo is a recently retired law enforcement officer for a large Kansas City metropolitan agency.
 He also served in the United States Marine Corps for twelve years.
 Edgar longs for the colors of autumn and frosty, winter days so he can explore the landscapes in search of wild birds in wild places.
 His passion lies in the uplands as he self-documents his travels across public lands throughout Kansas hunting open fields, walking treelines, & bustin’ through plum thickets.